EugeneShepel/EugeneShepel/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Frontend Developer with passion for JavaScript
+:godmode: I'm Frontend Developer with passion for JavaScript